fsulib/demo_repository_deployments/README.md

-# vagrant-docker
+# dataverse-demo
-A Vagrant VM for testing Docker in Ubuntu 22.04
+Stuff for demoing Dataverse